Island Beauty at Bargain Prices

 Diamond Head National Park

-A short walk from a number of budget-friendly Waikiki hotels is one of the island's most famous attractions: Diamond Head crater.
+A short walk from a number of budget-friendly Waikiki hotels is one of the island's most famous attractions: the Diamond Head crater.
 The hike itself costs only a dollar, and with the views awaiting you at the top, it’s an absolute steal.
 Depending on your pace, this hike usually takes a bit over an hour.
 There is a bus stop at the trailhead as well, should you decide that you'd like a lift back to town!

 Maunawili Falls Trail